 Sights & attractions

-Tourist attractions, museums and churches have reopened.
+The museums can reopen on 1 December.
 Strict measures apply to contain the spread of coronavirus.
 Planning a visit?
 Always check the museum’s website beforehand and book your ticket online.

 Antwerp City Card